 - Under Headset Settings, select Developer Mode and toggle on Developer Mode.

-- If you cannot enable Developer Mode, put on the headset and go through Meta device setup until 1 of 2 updates are applied by Meta.
-Then continue with ConQuest.
+- If you cannot enable Developer Mode, put on the headset and go through Meta device setup until 1 of 2 updates are applied by Meta (or after the device reboots).
+Then toggle developer mode in the mobile app.

-- Put on the headset and Allow Connections to PC (in the Oculus Headset)
+- Put on the headset and click Allow Connections to PC (Allow USB Debugging UI)

 - Note, make sure to authorize USB debugging in the headset when prompted (you maybe asked to do this several times)

-- Click Check Device to ensure ConQuest can see the connected device
+- Click Check Device on ConQuest to ensure ConQuest can see the connected device

 - Configure UEM credentials for enrollment.
 You may skip this (so that the user has to enter credentials), use a credentials.bin file (created via the UEM Sideload Staging Wizard) or enter credentials.